yanggautier/exploradome_tangram/README.md

-# Exploradome_tangram
+# TangrIAm Project

-Tangram form detection from live video stream
+The project is partnership between Exploradôme museum, OCTO Technology and Microsoft and it aims to introduce the concept and application of artificial intelligence to young children.
+The specific application developed for the project is to apply object detection to live tangram solving.

-The tangram is a dissection puzzle consisting of seven flat polygons, called tans, which are put together to form shapes.
+A tangram is a dissection puzzle consisting of seven flat polygons (5 triangles, 1 square and 1 parallelogram) which are combined to obtain a specific shape.
 The objective is to replicate a pattern (given only an outline) using all seven pieces without overlap.

-The 12 shapes are:
+Within the framework of the project, 12 tangram selected shapes act as classes for the object detector:

 ![image](https://drive.google.com/uc?export=view&id=1O_vfKNLHZ7HEEBNUZfEWRGjRe7QnCtsS)